RsyncProject/rsync/rsync.1.md

     files specified in a `--filter` rule.
 It does not affect `--cvs-exclude` (since all names read from a .cvsignore file are split on whitespace).

+0. `--old-args`

+    This option tells rsync to stop trying to protect the arg values from unintended word-splitting or other misinterpretation by using its new backslash-escape idiom.
+The newest default is for remote filenames to only allow wildcards characters to be interpretated by the shell while protecting other shell-interpreted characters (and the args of options get even wildcards escaped).
+The only active wildcard characters on the remote side are: `*`, `?`, `[`, & `]`.

+    If you have a script that wants to use old-style arg splitting, this option should get it going.

+    You may also control this setting via the RSYNC_OLD_ARGS environment variable.
+If this variable has a non-zero value, this setting will be enabled by default, otherwise it will be disabled by default.
+Either state is overridden by a manually specified positive or negative version of this option (the negative is `--no-old-args`).

 0.  `--protect-args`, `-s`

     This option sends all filenames and most options to the remote rsync without allowing the remote shell to interpret them.
-This means that spaces are not split in names, and any non-wildcard special characters are not translated (such as `~`, `$`, `;`, `&`, etc.).
-Wildcards are expanded on the remote host by rsync (instead of the shell doing it).
+Wildcards are expanded on the remote host by rsync instead of the shell doing it.

+    This is similar to the new-style backslash-escaping of args that was added in 3.2.4, but supports some extra features and doesn't rely on backslash escaping in the remote shell.

     If you use this option with `--iconv`, the args related to the remote side will also be translated from the local to the remote character-set.
 The translation happens before wild-cards are expanded.
 See also the `--files-from` option.

-    You may also control this option via the RSYNC_PROTECT_ARGS environment variable.
-If this variable has a non-zero value, this option will be enabled by default, otherwise it will be disabled by default.
+    You may also control this setting via the RSYNC_PROTECT_ARGS environment variable.
+If this variable has a non-zero value, this setting will be enabled by default, otherwise it will be disabled by default.
 Either state is overridden by a manually specified positive or negative version of this option (note that `--no-s` and `--no-protect-args` are the negative versions).
-Since this option was first introduced in 3.0.0, you'll need to make sure it's disabled if you ever need to interact with a remote rsync that is older than that.

-    Rsync can also be configured (at build time) to have this option enabled by default (with is overridden by both the environment and the command-line).
-    Run `rsync --version` to check if this is the case, as it will display "default protect-args" or "optional protect-args" depending on how it was compiled.

-    This option will eventually become a new default setting at some as-yet-undetermined point in the future.
+    You may need to disable this option when interacting with an older rsync (one prior to 3.0.0).

+    Note that this option is incompatible with the use of the restricted rsync script (`rrsync`) since it hides options from the script's inspection.

 0.  `--copy-as=USER[:GROUP]`